Sharp spectral gap for some degenerate Witten Laplacians: Geometric constructions

 \ees hence we get \bes

-\ees Notice that for the saddle points in $\j_1$ we could apply the method for those in $\j_2$.
-We choose the one that gives the highest power of $h$ between the two, which explains the $\max$ in \eqref{eq:defgamma}.
-Combining these results, \eqref{eq:Dvpsim} and \eqref{eq:defalpha}, we proved point $iii)$.
+\ees Note that for saddle points in $\j_1$, we could alternatively apply the method used for $\j_2$.
+However, we select the approach that yields the highest power of $h$, which justifies the $\max$ in \eqref{eq:defgamma}.
+Combining these results with \eqref{eq:Dvpsim} and \eqref{eq:defalpha}, we have thus proved point $iii)$.